naimsolong/naimsolong.com/content/posts/globalisation-proof-of-concept.md

 \\ Malaysia region where we set `COUNTRY=MY` in `.env` file 6

-\\ Malaysia region where we set `COUNTRY=PH` in `.env` file 5
+\\ Philippines region where we set `COUNTRY=PH` in `.env` file 5
 ```

 In a nutshell.

-This concept really rely heavily on services class.
-One of my colleague advice that these configuration such as tax amount should be store in database, I think that would be great concept.
+If the business logic is the same across region we can put it inside base service class, but only add different configuration or logic inside region service class and this concept rely heavily on services class file.
+One of my colleague advice that these configuration such as tax amount should be store in database then we cache it, I think that would be great too.
 What do you think?

 See you soon!